 At Children’s Memorial Hermann Hospital, we know all about helping children and their families through stressful times, including surgeries.
-When surgery or a procedure requiring anesthesia is needed, not only do we offer excellent medical and surgical care, we also take pride in helping you take care of the emotional needs of your child.
+Not only do we offer excellent medical and surgical care, we also take pride in helping you take care of the emotional needs of your child.
 Although we can help you reassure your child, we know that the truth is no one knows your son or daughter better than you.
 In fact, you play the most important role in preparing your child for this visit, and how well you do so will make a difference in his or her experience at Children’s Memorial Hermann Hospital.

 View the pediatric outpatient handbook»